 You can buy a number of pre-made whisky advent calendars.
-The Scotch Whisky Advent Calendar offers a collection of 25 exclusive single-barrel bottlings, while Heritage Distilling Company’s calendar includes the craft distillery’s bourbon and rye, as well as gin and vodka.
+The Secret Spirits Whisky Advent Calendar offers a collection of 25 cask-strength single malts and blended malts, while Heritage Distilling Company’s calendar includes the craft distillery’s bourbon and rye, as well as gin and vodka.
 Flaviar has a calendar featuring whiskies from around the world, while Drinks by the Dram offers a host of calendars catering to fans of bourbon, scotch, single-cask whiskies, Japanese, Irish, American, and other whiskies.
 Be aware, however, that many of these options cost hundreds, and even thousands of dollars.

 Then there’s the DIY option—a great choice if you already have plenty of whisky.
 Holiday Spirits Calendars offers pre-fab advent calendars that you can fill with your choice of whiskies.
 “Our goal is to appeal to that segment that like to give quirky, fun, inventive gifts to their friends and family, who also happen to enjoy cocktails,” says founder and president Adam Cappelli.
 “It resonates well since the design has that old traditional Christmas vibe and incorporates a fun twist on something that is meant for children, but allows adults to once again enjoy counting down the days to Christmas.”

 Each calendar differs, but naturally you’ll need whisky and bottles.
 Don’t worry about having 24 different whiskies—it’s fine to repeat.